 IHMM requires applicants to disclose criminal convictions or forfeited collateral for a felony conviction on the application form.
 If yes, the applicant is asked to provide details including date, location, disposition, and an explanation of each violation.
 IHMM uses its policy relating to criminal convictions to determine whether the application can proceed or whether it will be terminated.

 Denial of Eligibility

-Individuals will be notified by IHMM if application information is insufficient or lacks supporting documentation to establish your eligibility.
+Individuals will be notified by IHMM if application information is insufficient or lacks supporting documentation to establish their eligibility.
 Candidates who are denied eligibility shall be notified in writing of the decision.
 The reasons for the denial and corrective actions shall be indicated.
-Please note that if your application to take the CHMM, CHMP or CDGP examination is denied, or if you are denied certification after passing the examination, you may appeal the decision in writing to the IHMM Executive Director (ED).
+Please note that if your application to take the CHMM, CHMP, or CDGP examination is denied, or if you are denied certification after passing the examination, you may appeal the decision in writing to the IHMM Executive Director (ED).
 Submit your appeal with all relevant documentation to the IHMM ED at the address on your notice of denial within 60 days of the date on your notice of denial.”